dramforever/easyriscv/index.md

 The register [`x0`]{x=reg} is a special "zero register".
 For computational instructions, you can use `x0` anywhere a register is expected.
 Reading it always gives zero, and writing to it just gets ignored.
-The use of a special register simplifies the design of the architecture, and this use is shared by MIPS and Arm AArch64.
+The use of a special register simplifies the design of the architecture, and this design is shared by MIPS and Arm AArch64.
 We will make good use of `x0` soon.

 (Note: In the emulator, the instruction listed in parenthesis next to `pc` in